apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/migration/feature-and-limit-list-mysql.md

 ---
 title: Full feature and limit list
-description: The full feature and limit list of KubeBlocks migration function for PostgreSQL
+description: The full feature and limit list of KubeBlocks migration function for MySQL
 keywords: [mysql, migration, migrate data in MySQL to KubeBlocks, full feature, limit]
 sidebar_position: 1
 sidebar_label: Full feature and limit list